 5. Frog stretch.
 Frog movements help restore internal rotation to tight hips.
 The trick to frog pose is to have adequate padding for your knees, so grab a blanket or an extra yoga mat.
 From an all-fours position, spread your knees as wide as you can, shins and feet in line with your knees.
 Lean forward onto your forearms, and then shift your weight forward and back and work into any tight spots you find.
 Go slowly and gently, and only stretch into the range that feels comfortable and safe.
 For a more advanced hip stretching series called the tactical frog, click on “Can a Frog Help Me With My Sciatica?”

-Yoga poses and other home care such as stretching and foam rolling, are best used in conjuction with the services of an Oakland sports chiropractor.
+Yoga poses and other home care such as stretching and foam rolling, are best used in conjunction with the services of an Oakland sports chiropractor.
 Your chiropractor can correct your hip and pelvis alignment, and restore normal length and tension to the overworked muscles of your hips and glutes.
 For further information on sciatica, please click the link to Diagnosing and Treating Sciatica.

 To make an appointment with an Oakland sports chiropractor who practices and teaches yoga, please call us at (510) 465-2342.